How to grow San Pedro seeds

 Thats it!

 Put on the top and place by a window or use a t5 lamp or led bulb at room temperature.
-You can use the leftover fungicide solution on some houseplants that might be able to benefit.

 Now comes the hardest part: Patience!

-You should be able to see seeds germinate after about two weeks.
+You should be able to see seeds germinate after about two to three weeks.
 Just put it away and forget about it.
 I know you want to look in there every day but nothing happens at this stage.
 You can leave them in there for up to a year and beyond before repotting.
 They like humidity when they are small.
 If you see green mold, open the container and spray with Hydrogen peroxide or alcohol.
 It will not hurt your seedlings but take care of any funkiness that may build up inside your container.
 It also helps to tape the sides with some opaque material to avoid light getting in.

 And thats it!
 I wish you the best of luck.
 Hit me up if you run into any issues.